Charles Oliver

 Contact

-He was the winner of the Junior of the Year award in the inaugural Legal 500 Scotland Awards 2023.
-He is also double-ranked by Legal 500 where he is described as being a “junior with mastery over the facts in a case” and “well received by judges”.
+Recognised for his excellence in advocacy, Charles was named Junior of the Year at the inaugural Legal 500 Scotland Awards 2023 and was nominated again in 2024.
+He is ranked as a Leading Junior across three practice areas by Legal 500, where he has been praised as a “junior with mastery over the facts in a case”, being “well received by judges” and having a “compelling manner in court".

-Charles previously sat on the board of a large Scottish Housing Association for 5 years.
-He regularly accepts instructions to act both for and against RSLs.
-He has been an ad hoc Reporter to the Law Society of Scotland in relation to conduct complaints.
+Beyond his litigation practice, Charles sits on the governance committee of the regulator of the Scottish Bar (the Faculty of Advocates).
+He has also served on the board of a major Scottish Housing Association for five years.
+He now accepts instructions to act both for and against Registered Social Landlords.
+He has also served as an ad hoc Reporter to the Law Society of Scotland in relation to professional conduct matters.
+He has taught commercial law, business entities, and delict at the University of Edinburgh, and was called to the Bar as a Lord Hope Scholar.

 Appointments